postcss/postcss/docs/api.md

 ### `result.messages`

-Contains messages from plugins.
-For example, warnings or custom messages to plugins communication.
+Contains messages from plugins (e.g., warnings or custom messages).

 Each message should have `type` and `plugin` properties.